thinpig99/thinpig99/README.md

 - 📝 Paper:
   - **An Analysis of Key Elements for FinTech Companies Based on Text Mining: From the User’s Review**.
 The Journal of Information Systems, 29(4), 137-151.
 (2020).

-- 🤔 Skill Tag: Python, pandas, sklearn, PyTorch, SQL
+- 🤔 Skill Tag: Python, pandas, sklearn, PyTorch, SQL, Tableau

 - 📫 Contact: thinpig99@gmail.com